-- Connect an external satellite dish to a decoder within the caravan.
-(The direct link uses F-type interconnects throughout to allow the decoder and dish to communicate correctly) - a.
-Connect the dish to the socket (or flying lead) in the battery box with a suitable lead.
-The F-type to co-ax adaptor should not be used. - b.
-Connect the dish input connection on the decoder to the 'SAT' socket on the 12V, TV and SAT socket located in the primary TV location. - 3.
-Supply a signal from within the caravan to the exterior of the caravan - Connect the output from your VCR, DVD player or other device to the SAT connection on the 12V, TV and SAT socket at the primary TV position. - b.
-Connect your receiving device (TV or similar) to the socket in the battery box with a suitable lead.
+Connect an external satellite dish to a decoder within the caravan.
+(The direct link uses F-type interconnects throughout to allow the decoder and dish to power the dish LNB as well as transferring the signal from the dish)

+- Connect the dish to the socket (or flying lead) in the battery box with a suitable lead.
+The F-type to co-ax adaptor should not be used. - Connect the dish input connection on the decoder to the 'SAT' socket on the 12V, TV and SAT socket located in the primary or if appropriate either TV location.